Network for Community-engaged Primary Care Research (NCPCR)

 Project methods include:

-• Leveraging national and regional coalitions across SERCN and CEAL to build an NCPCR Dissemination Network to facilitate an exchange of educational materials and messaging, shared human capital, and collaborative models to build a strong platform for CEAL activities in the primary care safety net in the Southeastern region.
+• Leveraging national and regional coalitions across the Southeast Regional Clinitions Network (SERCN) and CEAL that built an NCPCR Dissemination Network to facilitate an exchange of educational materials and messaging, shared human capital, and collaborative models to build a strong platform for CEAL activities in the primary care safety net in the Southeastern region.

 NCPCR Methodology CoreToolkits